elix/rfcs/proposals/0000-SingleSelectionMixin.md

 ## The selected item

-Components managing selection often want to reference the selection in two different ways: by index and by object reference. `SingleSelectionMixin` supports both approaches with complementary properties which can _both be get/set_ and are kept in sync.
+Components managing selection often want to reference the selection in two different ways: 1) by index and 2) by object reference. `SingleSelectionMixin` supports both approaches with complementary properties that can _both_ be get/set, and that are automatically kept in sync:

 * `selectedIndex`.
-This is the index of the currently selected item within the `items` collection.
+This is the zero-based index of the currently selected item within the `items` collection.
 If there is no selection, `selectedIndex` is -1.
-When this property changes, it raises a `selected-index-changed` event.
+  When this property changes, the mixin raises a `selected-index-changed` event.
 * `selectedItem`.
 This is a reference to the currently selected HTMLElement in the `items` collection.
 If there is no selection, `selectedItem` is null.
-When this property changes, it raises a `selected-item-changed` event.
+When this property changes, the mixin raises a `selected-item-changed` event.

-Updating one of these properties also updates the other, as shown above in the `SimpleList` example at the beginning of this document.
+Updating one of these properties also updates the other, as shown in the first `SimpleList` example at the beginning of this document.

 ### Updating the selection in response to `itemsChanged`

-When the component invokes `itemsChanged`, `SingleSelectionMixin` tracks any changes the mutations imply for the `selectedIndex` and `selectedItem` properties.
+When the component invokes `itemsChanged`, `SingleSelectionMixin` tracks any changes the mutations entail for the `selectedIndex` and `selectedItem` properties.
 In particular, there are situations in which the selected item might be moved within the `items` collection.
 Suppose a list has three items, and the selected item is moved:

     list.selectedIndex = 0;
     list.appendChild(list.items[0]);  // Move selected item to end of list. list.selectedIndex                // Now this is 2, since item moved.

 The above example would raise the `selected-index-changed` event but _not_ the `selected-item-changed` event, because the `selectedIndex` property changed but